Ethan7102/FYP/README.md

 1\.
 Boot the Raspberry Pi

 2\.
-Connect the Wi-Fi form your raspberry Pi AP
+Connect the Wi-Fi from your raspberry Pi AP

 3\. run monitor.py on your laptop